pkscout/presence.tracker/README.md

 The notifier to use.
 If you leave this as the default, you must specific a Home Assistant token for use with the rest API in the `rest_token` setting.
 To use an MQTT broker, change this to `mqtt`.

 * `devices = <list>` (default `[]`)
 This is a list of devices for which to scan.
-The device name can be whatever you like as long as you don't use spaces or reserved characters.
+The device name can be whatever you like.
 The mac item is the Bluetooth MAC address for the device.

 * `host = <str>` (default `127.0.0.1`)
 The IP address of your Home Assistant server or MQTT broker.